ysyk2021/ai-for-social-good-addressing-global-challenges-with-innovative-solutions/src/chapter-4-1.md

-# Overview of AI tools and technologies for social good

 Choosing the right AI tools and technologies is critical to achieving social good outcomes.
 In this chapter, we will provide an overview of AI tools and technologies for social good.